$25K donation to benefit scholarship program for racing students at Patrick & Henry Community College - NewsBreak

 Bobby Scruggs was a NASCAR enthusiast who worked as an official on the track for nearly 40 years.
 Scruggs lost a battle with cancer in 2005.

-The scholarship is meant to help the next generation of NASCAR officials, pit crewmen, technicians, and NASCAR enthusiasts who graduate from P&HCC’s Racing College.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Get breaking news, weather, and sports delivered to your smartphone with the WFXR News app available on Apple and Android .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0